Descriptive Summary

 Biographical Note

-Title: Georges Scapini Papers,
+Title: Georges Scapini papers

 Date (inclusive): 1928-1976

-Collection number: 78011
+Collection Number: 78011

-27 manuscript boxes, 2 album boxes
+27 manuscript boxes, 3 oversize boxes

 Abstract: Correspondence, memoranda, reports, writings, legal documents, printed matter, and photographs, relating to French politics,